© Andy Lloyd - www.alpictures.eu

 Depending on the situation there are a number of things that you should try to do:

 First, once the snow starts moving, try to get off the snow that is breaking up as soon as possible.
-You can get out of an avalanche early if you are close to the fracture line or close to the edge (or flank) especially if the snow isn't too broken up.
-If you are close to one of these edges, do everything you can to move towards it.
+You can get out of an avalanche early if you're close to the fracture line or close to the edge (or flank) especially if the snow isn't too broken up.
+If you're close to one of these edges, do everything you can to move towards it.
 If the fracture line is just above you, try to allow the snow to move past you.
-For example, if you are on skis, side-step up, grab a tree, do whatever you possibly can.
-If the fracture line is way above you and you can't make it to the side fast, point your skis or snowboard downhill, say a prayer if you are so inclined, go like hell and try to get out of the way lower down.
+For example, if you're on skis, side-step up, grab a tree, do whatever you possibly can.
+If the fracture line is way above you and you can't make it to the side fast, point your skis or snowboard downhill, say a prayer if you're so inclined, go like hell and try to get out of the way lower down.

 There is a lot of controversy about what you should do if you are caught in the turning snow.
-First, see: 'What is it like to be caught in an avalanche?' above.
 Some say swim (since a person is about three times denser than moving avalanche debris) and others say roll.
 The most important thing is to keep your mouth free of snow especially when the snow comes to a stop; an air-pocket is essential to your survival in what amounts to a concrete tomb.
 It's almost impossible to dig yourself out of an avalanche.
 Most people suffocate within 15 minutes if they haven't actually been killed by the avalanche (approximately 10%).
 Before it stops, you can try pushing a hand upwards.
 Visual clues are the fastest way for rescuers to find you, but then, you may not be able to make an air-pocket.

 What kind of weather produces avalanches?